 Look for a juicer where the sieves, gears and containers can be put in the dishwasher (if you have one), or that has smooth, easy to clean parts, and a cleaning brush included, for getting into tricky corners.

 Our top tip is to clean your juicer straight away, as if you leave the pulp to dry out it's much harder to scrub clean.
-However, we also rate each juicer we test on how easy it is to clean up afterwards, so check our juicer reviews for the models that will be a breeze to wash up.
+However, we also rate each juicer we test on how easy it is to clean up afterwards, so check our for the models that will be a breeze to wash up.

 Rather than attempting to separate juice and pulp, a blender simply blitzes the whole fruit, and you drink the lot.
 This makes blenders ideal for smoothies, but not so good for juice.